Workspace menu in i3

 hide complexity, it can be done for example creating some bash scripts to wrap commands.

-folder in my home (many of them are generated by
+I keep mine in a bin folder in my home (many of them are generated by

 a python script, the same that generates